 The design of better and more accurate methods than the ones we have presented here will need to address all of these error sources.
-For the first of the error contributions mentioned above, this might involve the use of higher-order finite element methods and/or finer meshes; both of these options are well understood and frequently used.
-The second error would involve interpolating data from particle locations onto polynomials of degree larger than one, for example, onto quadratic polynomials (r = 3) rather than the constant (r = 1) or linear ones (r = 2) used here.
-However, this has substantial drawbacks, for example, the fact that it is often difficult to determine in practice whether a quadratic function in two or three space dimensions is strictly positive, as one would hope the density and viscosity are; more generally, the question of minimizing unwanted variability of the interpolant needs to be addressed.
-For the third error source, the experiments we have shown suggest that one may need to increase the number of PPC as one refines the mesh, and we have provided guidance on how many PPC to choose for smooth problems to retain the intended convergence rate.
-Nevertheless, while the exact number of PPC necessary to achieve the designed convergence rate may be problem-dependent, the fact that it is resolution dependent to begin with raises the question of the scalability of the method, since either a loss of convergence rate (e.g. with a constant number of PPC) needs to be accepted; or the number of particles will need to increase substantially faster than the number of cells, resulting in computations in which operations on particles account for the vast majority of CPU cycles spent on a simulation.
-As shown by the error analysis, this error source does not disappear just because one uses a higher-order interpolation scheme to transfer data from particles to the mesh.
-As a consequence, we are not aware of a simple, cheap, and obvious method to reach high convergence rates using such PIC methods with higherorder finite elements, although it is quite possible that the methods we have presented yield an accuracy that is sufficient for practical geodynamic simulations.
+For the first of the error contributions mentioned above, this may involve the use of higher order finite element methods and/or finer meshes; both of these options are well understood and frequently used.
+The second error would involve interpolating data from particle locations onto polynomials of degree larger than one, for example onto quadratic polynomials (r = 3) rather than the constant (r = 1) or linear ones (r = 2) used here.
+However, this has substantial drawbacks, for example the fact that it is often difficult to determine in practice whether a quadratic function in two or three space dimensions is strictly positive, as one would hope the density and viscosity are; more generally, the question of minimizing unwanted variability of the interpolant needs to be addressed.
+For the third error source, the experiments we have shown suggest that one may need to increase the number of particles per cell as one refines the mesh, and we have provided guidance on how many particles per cell to choose for smooth problems to retain the intended convergence rate.
+Nevertheless, while the exact number of particles per cell necessary to achieve the designed convergence rate may be problem-dependent, the fact that it is resolution dependent to begin with raises the question of the scalability of the method, since either a loss of convergence rate (e.g., with a constant number of particles per cell) needs to be accepted; or the number of particles will need to increase substantially faster than the number of cells, resulting in computations in which operations on particles account for the vast majority of CPU cycles spent on a simulation.
+As shown by the error analysis, this error source does not disappear just because one uses a higher order interpolation scheme to transfer data from particles to the mesh.
+As a consequence, we are not aware of an easya simple, cheap, and obvious solution method to reach high convergence rates using such particle-in-cell methods with higher-order finite elements, although it is quite possible that the methods we have presented yield an accuracy that is sufficient for practical geodynamics geodynamic simulations.